bythyag/chain-of-thought/README.md

 - using few-shot examples that include reasoning steps to guide the model,
 - formatting prompts as triples of `<input, chain of thought, output>` for reference.

-cot prompting demonstrates significant performance improvements across arithmetic, commonsense, and symbolic reasoning tasks.

-### why does it work?
-cot prompting enables the model to decompose multi-step problems into intermediate steps. it also provides an interpretable reasoning path, which is useful for understanding the model’s logic and debugging incorrect answers.
+cot prompting demonstrates significant performance improvements across arithmetic, commonsense, and symbolic reasoning tasks. it has enabled the model to decompose multi-step problems into intermediate steps. it also provides an interpretable reasoning path, which is useful for understanding the model’s logic and debugging incorrect answers.

 ### example prompt.
 user message: